Laser Cutting Paper: A Step-by-Step Guide for Beginners

 Part 2: Which types of paper are suitable for laser engraving?

-① Standard paper – thin, white paper, e.g. for tests or simple samples
+① Standard paper – thin, white paper, e.g., for tests or simple patterns

-③ Kraft paper – brown, sturdy paper that creates a natural look
+③ Kraft paper – brown, robust paper that creates a natural look

 ⑤ Thermosensitive paper – reacts to heat and is suitable for special engraving applications

-The thickness of paper for laser engraving typically ranges from 0.05 mm to 0.6 mm or more, depending on the type and intended use.
-It's important that the paper is not too thin to avoid burn-through, and not too thick to allow for clean engraving on paper.
+The thickness of paper for laser engraving typically ranges between 0.05 mm and 0.6 mm or more, depending on the type and purpose.
+It is important that the paper is not too thin to avoid burning through, and not too thick to allow for clean engraving on paper

 (Paper for laser engraving)